rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi-webgui.md

   <img src="https://stolpe.io/wp-content/uploads/2024/03/02_update_esxi.png" alt="" class="wp-image-304" />
   </figure>
   <!-- /wp:image -->
-6. What we want is the update with both patch and security updates so we will go for **ESXi-8.0U2b-23305546-standard**
+6. What we want is the update with both patch and security updates so we will choose **ESXi-8.0U2b-23305546-standard**
 7. Now it's time to run the update, if you get error in return like me I'll go trough how to solve it below.
 To start the update execute the following command.
 And remember to change path to your own after --depot=
   <!-- wp:enlighter/codeblock {"language":"shell"} -->
   <pre class="EnlighterJSRAW" data-enlighter-language="shell" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">